-Top 10 Interesting Facts About The Romans
+Top 10 Interesting Historical Facts About The Romans

 10. The Romans ate an earlier form of pizza.
-Although the pizza we know today differs very much from the earlier form the Romans used to eat, there is a passage in the ‘War Commentaries of Caesar’ which depicts an episode in which the Roman troops were quite upset because of the fact that they didn’t get their daily ration of ‘pasta’.
+Although the pizza we know today differs very much from the earlier form the Romans used to eat, there is a passage in the ‘War Commentaries of Caesar’ which depicts an episode during which the Roman troops were quite upset because of the fact that they didn’t get their daily ration of ‘pasta’.

 9. A horseback trip from one end of the Roman Empire in A.D.
 100 would have lasted about 100 days.
 The road had over 3,000 Roman miles, meaning about 5,000 kilometers.